facebook/facebook-php-business-sdk/DEVELOPER_GUIDE.md

 The first is by mutating the default instance used by the application.
 The default instance can be accessed using the method `Api::instance()`.
 You can also change the default instance using the static method `Api::setInstance($api)`.

 The second is to explicitly define the `Api` instance you want to use when querying the Graph.
-This is achieved by passing an instance to the constructor of any class that implements `Object\AbstractCrudObject`.
+This is achieved by passing an instance to the constructor of any class that extends from `Object\AbstractCrudObject`.

 ```php
 use FacebookAds\Object\AdGroup;